gthd/pawk/README.md

     BEGIN {print "hello" ; emp=1 ; print "world"}
     ```

 5. One should always indicate Begin statements with the keyword `BEGIN`.
-Any other variance like `Begin` or `begin` leads to unexpected results.
+Any other variance like `Begin` or `begin` leads to unexpected results

 6. One should always indicate End statements with the keyword `END`.
-Any other variance like `End` or `end` leads to unexpected results.
+Any other variance like `End` or `end` leads to unexpected results

-7. Local variables are not allowed.
+7. Local variables are not allowed

 8. Dump File is written in the sub-directory text_files

-9.
+9. Currently only accumulation is supported

 ## Contributing